xpayeg/woocommerce-xpay-plugin/README.md

 ![](/screenshots/1.png?raw=true "")

+Step 3: add read and execute premissions to "woocommerce-xpay-plugin/check_transaction.php" and "woocommerce-xpay-plugin/upate_order.php" to make them accessible from the web.

-Step 3: Open your wordpress site's admin page and navigate to Plugins > Installed Plugins.
+Step 4: Open your wordpress site's admin page and navigate to Plugins > Installed Plugins.
 Then find WooCommerce XPAY Gateway and click on Activate

 ![](/screenshots/2.png?raw=true "")

-Step 4: From the admin site, go to Woocommerce > Settings and select the Checkout tab.
+Step 5: From the admin site, go to Woocommerce > Settings and select the Checkout tab.
 Then click on Xpay from the list of available payment methods at the top of the page.
 If you don't see it here, make sure you have activated the Xpay payment plugin as mentioned in Step 3 above.

 ![](/screenshots/4.png?raw=true "")